| The fiction of a Christian state, which is by

 of people, reposing under the shadow of free institutions, alarmed by no

 danger without, agitated by no convulsions within their borders.
+When we compare our favoured country with the

 condition of unhappy Europe, the mind is furnished with lessons of